isomerpages/moe-canossacatholic/_departments/Mathematics.md

 <b>George Polya’s 4 stages of problem solving</b><br>
 Mathematical problem solving is central to mathematics learning.
 Thinking skills and heuristics are essential for mathematical problem solving.

 In teaching problem solving, teachers demonstrate how to use Polya’s 4 steps process of problem solving.
-In addition to this, teachers also model thinking aloud to make the thinking processes visible to the students.
+In addition to this, teachers also model thinking aloud to make the thinking processes visible to the children.

 <style type="text/css">